facebookarchive/connect-js/readme.rst

         if (session) {
             if (perms) {
                 // user is logged in and granted some permissions.
-                // perms is a command separated list of the granted permissions } else {
+                // perms is a command separated list of granted permissions } else {
                 // user is logged in, but did not grant any permissions }